wadejong/Summer-School-Materials/Examples/vmc/cuda/README.md

 Skylake machine.

 Conclusion:
-* This benchmark can obtain close to peak performance on both machines
+* This benchmark has performance that tracks the peak performance on both machines
 * A fair comparison of machines requires careful attention to optimizing the software on each platform, which can take a lot of work.